freethejazz/twitter-to-neo4j/README.md

 Have fun!

+### Extending your graph
+To get friends/followers of other people in the graph, simply change the `targetHandle` to whomever you're curious about.
+If you want to get _all_ of the connections out to the next depth, i.e. (you)->(friend)->(friendOfFriend), that would be really tedious.
+Instead, run `node depthOne`.
+The script looks at your current graph to find friends and followers that appear to be incomplete.
+To judge completeness, I'm looking at the count of friends and followers twitter provides when you initially pull down the user and comparing with the actual number of relationships that node has in the graph.
+If it's off by more than 50, it's incomplete and will start pulling down the web of relationships for that handle.

+This will take a long time.

 ### Feedback is welcome
 This can be in the form of github issues, pull requests, tweets [@freethejazz](http://www.twitter.com/freethejazz), emails to my twitter handle @ that big G email provider, complaints written on $20 dollar bills mailed to me in Chicago, etc.